coding-kitties/istio-ambient-service-mesh-tutorial/README.md

     kubectl -n istio-system get all
     ```
     You should see output along the line of:
-    > Note: you can see the 3 "ambient" proxies running
-    > ```bash
-    > pod/istio-cni-node-5vkb6                   1/1     Running   0          12m
-    > pod/istio-cni-node-tc8fn                   1/1     Running   0          12m
-    > pod/istio-cni-node-zm8dl                   1/1     Running   0          12m
-    > ```
-    > One for each node in the cluster.
-Whereas with sidecars, there was a proxy per pod.
     ```bash
     NAME                                       READY   STATUS    RESTARTS   AGE
     pod/istio-cni-node-5vkb6                   1/1     Running   0          12m